-Supervisors must now ensure that all students have successfully logged in.
+OLNA supervisors must now ensure that all students have successfully logged in and that only necessary browser applications are open on each student's device.

 There are 45 questions in this test and you have 50 minutes to complete all the questions.